HStewartGitHome/Legacy-Delivery/Legacy-Application.md

 ![A screenshot of a cell phone Description automatically generated](media/1f209ae9c2a4cd439eaf4382790981d4.jpg)

+A screenshot of a cell phone Description automatically generated

 The following is example of the XML that C++ application will place in the Router’s directory to send to server

 ![A screenshot of a cell phone Description automatically generated](media/6dad5e44871c1ca944f3d5b5c0e3f1d2.jpg)

+A screenshot of a cell phone Description automatically generated

 There is a so screen to test exception stack and call stack logging.
 Exception is done by divide by zero test and option to manually do a call stack.

 ![A screenshot of a social media post Description automatically generated](media/86a8266b89e57284989f87e9a6a82162.jpg)

+A screenshot of a social media post Description automatically generated